How a UPS Works

 UPS Sizing

-There are several factors that influence sizing a UPS system, including the combined load of all the equipment the UPS will protect, scope for further system expansion, battery runtime and redundancy.
-Correctly sizing an uninterruptible power supply is crucial as it will not power all the connected devices in the event of a failure if the battery capacity is too small.
+There are several factors that influence sizing a UPS system, including the combined load of all the equipment the UPS will protect, scope for further system expansion, battery runtime requirement and redundancy.
+Correctly sizing a business UPS is crucial as it will not power all the connected infrastructure in the event of a failure if the battery capacity is too small.
+To calculate the total power draw for the combined critical load that needs protecting, you should look at manufacturer specs, equipment labels or technical manuals to provide the information on volts, amps and power consumption in watts, that you’ll need - then follow these steps:

-2. List the amps and volts for each device.
-Then multiply amps by volts to determine Volt-Amps (VA).
 Some devices may list their power requirements in watts.
-To convert watts to VA, divide the watts by the power factor.
-For most devices, the power factor is 0.9.
+To convert watts to VA, divide the watts by the power factor (for most devices, the power factor is 0.9).

 4x Servers - 1200W each